 There is a simple 3-step method that makes the entire process easier for you: ABCs.

-The ABC method is a favorite of professional photo managers everywhere: a way of sorting items that helps you quickly and easily identify the photos worth keeping, those worth archiving but are not a priority, and photos that can be discarded.
+The ABC method is a favorite of professional photo managers everywhere: a way of sorting and organizing photos that helps you quickly and easily identify what is worth keeping, those worth archiving but are not a priority, and photos that can be discarded.

 - A: The best photos in that “who knows what” box.
 These are a priority and we want them to be digitized into an album.